aiuno/faf/README.md

 This tool makes is as easy as finding an open source font you want and typing:
 `faf -S [font name]`

-#### Currently supports Google Fonts

-With planned support for [FontSquirrel](https://fontsquirrel.com), as well as any other relevant font providers with relatively decent API's.

 #### All fonts downloaded with faf are FREE

 Google fonts, as well as FontSquirrel both provide only fonts which are free for commercial use.